-Two years earlier, Catherine Breillat's sexually explicit French psychological drama Romance, featuring adult film star Rocco Siffredi, was also granted a BBFC certificate.
+Another recipient of the BBFC’s blessing was Catherine Breillat’s sexually explicit 1999 French psychological drama Romance, featuring adult film star Rocco Siffredi.
 Home video copies, however, suffered a one-second cut to prevent viewers from witnessing an ejaculation bit.

-And in the year 2000, another sexually explicit French-made release, Virginie Despentes and former porn actress Coralie Trinh Thi's revenge thriller Rape Me / Baise-Moi, also received an “18 certificate,” but only after a brutal rape scene was excised from the film.
+The following year, another sexually explicit French-made release, Virginie Despentes and former porn actress Coralie Trinh Thi’s revenge thriller Rape Me / Baise-Moi, was also granted an “18 certificate,” but only after a brutal rape scene had been excised from the film.

-Curiously, a third sexually explicit French production, Gaspar Noé's 2002 revenge drama Irreversible, starring Monica Bellucci, Vincent Cassel, and Albert Dupontel, was given the BBFC's okay – uncut – despite a graphic nine-minute scene depicting the brutal rape of Bellucci's character in an urban underpass.
+Curiously, a third sexually explicit French production, Gaspar Noé’s 2002 revenge drama Irreversible, starring Monica Bellucci, Vincent Cassel, and Albert Dupontel, was given the BBFC’s certificate – uncut – despite a graphic nine-minute scene depicting the savage rape of Bellucci’s character in an urban underpass.

 On the BBFC’s website, it’s explained that “there was strong support for passing the work uncut at [the 18 certificate level], despite many examiners declaring the film to be both challenging and grueling.”

-Irreversible was the 2002 Bronze Horse winner at the Stockholm Film Festival, and, tied with Denys Arcand's The Barbarian Invasions, Noé's controversial effort was the San Diego Film Critics Society's Best Foreign Language Film of 2003.
+Irreversible was the 2002 Bronze Horse winner at the Stockholm Film Festival and, tied with Denys Arcand’s The Barbarian Invasions, was selected as the San Diego Film Critics Society’s Best Foreign Language Film of 2003.

-9 Songs, which was screened at the Cannes and San Sebastian film festivals earlier this year, revolves around the relationship between a young couple, British climatologist Matt (Kieran O'Brien) and American exchange student Lisa (Margo Stilley).
+9 Songs, which was screened at the Cannes and San Sebastian film festivals earlier this year, revolves around the relationship between a young couple, British climatologist Matt (former teen actor Kieran O’Brien) and American exchange student Lisa (North Carolina-born newcomer Margo Stilley).

 Throughout the film, their intimate scenes together are interspersed with trips to rock concerts.
 Featured bands include The Dandy Warhols, Super Furry Animals, Franz Ferdinand, and Primal Scream.

-Winner of the Best Foreign Language Film BAFTA earlier this year for his Pakistan-set drama In This World, Michael Winterbottom discussed in The Observer his approach to 9 Songs' sex scenes:
+Winner of the Best Foreign Language Film BAFTA earlier this year for his Pakistan-set drama In This World, Michael Winterbottom – whose credits also include Welcome to Sarajevo (1997), Wonderland (1999), and The Claim (2000) – discussed in The Observer his approach to 9 Songs’ sex scenes: